shuozhixu/Modelling_2024/README.md

 In all calculations, use the same method for CoCrNi.
 Remember to modify the input files accordingly and use the appropriate potential.

+###### Lattice parameters

-In particular, the initial trial lattice parameter is 3.135 Angstrom, but after running LAMMPS simulations, it might change.
+The initial trial lattice parameter is 3.135 Angstrom, but after running LAMMPS simulations, it might change.
 The new trial lattice parameter can be calculated by

 	(lx/(10*sqrt(6.))+ly/(46*sqrt(3.)/2.)+lz/(14*sqrt(2.)))/3.